+Stock Based Compensation: Share-based compensation includes the restricted stock awards expected to vest based on the grant date fair value.
+Compensation expense is amortized straight-line over the vesting period and is included in salaries and benefits.
 In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, which simplifies several aspects of the accounting for employee share-based payment transactions including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification of related amounts within the statement of cash flows.
-The new standard will become effective beginning with the first quarter of 2017, with early adoption permitted.
-We will adopt ASU 2016-09 in the first quarter of 2017 and do not expect the adoption to have a material impact on our consolidated financial statements.
+The new standard became effective beginning with the first quarter of 2017.
+We adopted ASU 2016-09 in the first quarter of 2017 and the adoption did not have a material impact on our consolidated financial statements.
+We have applied the reclassification of excess tax benefits prospectively and therefore the prior period has not been adjusted.